1872 Baltic Sea flood: Short-term impact

 Of all the German coastal settlements, Eckernförde was most heavily damaged due to its location on the Bay of Eckernförde which was wide open to the northeast.
 The entire town was flooded, 78 houses were destroyed, 138 damaged and 112 families became homeless.
 In Mecklenburg and West Pomerania 32 people lost their lives on land due to the floods.
 The Danish island of Lolland, which still has areas enclosed by dykes today that lie below sea level, was badly hit.
 In the Greifswald village of Wieck almost all the buildings were destroyed and nine people drowned.
 Houses were rubbled as far as the centre of Greifswald.
 Peenemünde was completely swamped.
 On Falster 52 died; on Lolland 28.

 In all the flood cost the lives of at least 271 people on the Baltic Sea coast; 2,850 houses were destroyed or at least badly damaged and 15,160 people left homeless as a result.

 Long-term impact

 As a result of this disaster, which also flooded large parts of Prerow on the Darß, the Prerower Strom, which had hitherto separated the island of Zingst from Darß, silted up.
 In 1874, the Prerow-Strom was finally filled in and protected with a dyke; Zingst thus became a peninsula.

 The Koserower Damerow was destroyed and the island of Usedom near Koserow split in two.
 Following a further flood in February 1874, in which the remains of the buildings were destroyed and a layer of sand up to 60 cm thick left behind, Damerow was abandoned.

-Classification
+In culture

-This flood counts statistically as a 100-year flood.
-A storm flood of similar dimensions today would cause far more damage because the coastal region is much more densely populated than at that time.
+The flood is referenced in the 1877 novel The Breaking of the Storm by Friedrich Spielhagen, where a parallel is made between the natural disaster of the flood and the stock market crash of 1873.